WillWagnerIV/The-Coconuts/UPTS/readme.md

 # UPTS - Unified Player Tracking System

-This is a simple POC for an internal developer system for tracking and working with player, game and user data in Python.
+This is a simple Proof Of Concept for an internal developer tool for tracking and working with player, game and user data in Python.
 The application allows a developer group to input and output to and fram a MySQL database as well as reading to and from json files.
-It has integrated support for Pandas and Numpy, amking it an ideal tool to work with other data science modules.
+It has integrated support for Pandas and Numpy, making it an ideal tool to work with other data science modules.

 ## Getting Started